Charly Gaul: Retirement

 Gaul moved into a small hut in a forest in the Luxembourg Ardennes.
 There, he wore the same clothes every day, patterned green trousers, studded walking boots and a sweater or jacket, and went walking with his dog, Pocki.
 He had a telephone but never answered it.
 He removed his name from the phone book.
 His rare excursions were to buy everyday goods and shopkeepers who met him spoke of a man who was ill and depressed, that he hadn't recovered from separating from his second wife.
 When journalists found him to ask more he confirmed he was distressed but declined, saying: "I'm sorry but it was all so long ago.
 Please leave me in peace.
 I'm just an old grumbler."
 He appeared now and then anonymously beside the road during the Tour de France, unrecognisable with a beard, straggling hair and a paunch.

 His isolation lasted until 1983, the 25th anniversary of his victory in the Tour de France and the year he met his third wife, Josée.
 He moved with her into a house in the south-west suburbs of Luxembourg city.
-There he spoke to Pilo Fonck of the radio and television station, RTL.
+There he spoke to Pilo Fonck of the radio and television station RTL.
 Fonck said: "I was as happy as a kid.
 I had the interview of my life, the one that everybody wanted to have."

 Death

 Gaul died of a pulmonary embolism two days before his 73rd birthday, following a fall in his house at Itzig.
 He left a wife, Josée, and daughter, Fabienne.
 VeloNews said: "Gaul raced in a different era, and his like will never be seen again."
-A cyclo-sportive event is held each summer in Luxembourg in Gaul's memory, sometimes attended by his wife and daughter.
+A cyclosportive event is held each summer in Luxembourg in Gaul's memory, sometimes attended by his wife and daughter.